Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Methods

 The data processing was done using \texttt{R} \cite{RCT2016}.
 Functions were written to import the \texttt{ZA5070\_v1-0-0.dta} Stata file and generate a R data frame, and to perform frequent queries and operations (retrieving a set of fields corresponding to selected questions, the records for a particular year and country or set of countries, etc.).

-Exploratory factor analysis was done using the \texttt{psych} package \cite{Revelle2016}, which includes a large number of functions for doing principal component, factor and cluster analysis of items, determining the number of factors to extract, estimating factor reliability and graphically representing the solutions.
-Confirmatory factor analysis of the four reliable and strongly correlated factors of religiosity found in the exploratory factor analysis was done using \texttt{lavaan}, which a free open-source, but commercial-quality package for latent variable modeling \cite{Rosseel2012}.
+Exploratory factor analysis was done using the \texttt{psych} package \cite{Revelle2016}.
+Confirmatory factor analysis of the four reliable and strongly correlated factors of religiosity found in the exploratory factor analysis was done using \texttt{lavaan} \cite{Rosseel2012}.
 The structural equation modeling (SEM) analysis was done using \texttt{lavaan} as well.